heroiclabs/nakama-docs/docs/deployment-digital-ocean.md

 !!! warning "SSH Key"
     You must create a new SSH key and store the key safely.
 This is the way you'll login to your server.

-## Accesing the droplet
+## Accessing the droplet

 Once the droplet is running, make a note of its IP address from within your Digital Ocean console.

 ![Digital Ocean Dashboard][deployment-digital-ocean]

-For the next steps, we’ll need to SSH into the droplet.
+For the next steps, you need to SSH into the droplet.
 There isn’t a need for username/password as you’ve pre-authorized yourself using a public key in the previous step.

 ```shell fct_label="Shell"
 ssh root@<IP ADDRESS>